 Mr. Nicoud started by thanking MEP Garcia for hosting EUPAVE’s annual event in such special circumstances.
 He also thanked the speakers, especially Mr. Kondrup, whose contributions are highly appreciated in a moment where climate proofing infrastructure, adaptation and climate mainstreaming is affecting the whole European industry.

 Mr. Nicoud briefly introduced EUPAVE and its missions and activities – especially related to climate change.
 Indeed, global warming consequences will have an impact on transport infrastructures and roads.
 Entities providing essential services must be able to resist to the increase of temperature and precipitation.
 Investing in resilient infrastructure is essential.
 The societal benefits of a robust and resilient road network are numerous: for people’s lives, as well as for economies.

 In this regard, the European Commission adopted its new EU strategy on adaptation to climate change on 24 February 2021.The new strategy sets out how the European Union can adapt to the unavoidable impacts of climate change and become climate resilient by 2050.
 It has four principal objectives: to make adaptation smarter, swifter and more systemic, and to step up international action on adaptation to climate change.

 Mr. Nicoud also reminded the numerous benefits of concrete .
 Amongst other advantages, concrete roads are less susceptible to the swelling or shrinking of the subgrade compared to asphalt pavements and show better resilience to climate change and extreme meteorological events.

-Concerning this topic, EUPAVE has published a factsheet on “Climate Resilience” that will be shared after the event.
+Concerning this topic, EUPAVE has published a factsheet on “Climate Resilience” that has been shared after the event.

 Mr. Nicoud concluded saying that “EUPAVE is ready and would like to fully participate in the debate for a better future for all and a better resilient transport infrastructure and roads”.